 Seasonings & Rubs -Keep homemade seasoning and rub mixes such as toasted sesame seeds, cinnamon and sugar, and meat rubs in jars so you'll always have a ready-made plentiful supply for your food preparations.
 Empty plastic Parmesan cheese containers are great for storing such ingredients, and even have little holes for moderate pouring!

 Stubborn Jar Lids - If a jar of sticky substance such as jams, jellies and preserves, syrup, molasses, honey, butterscotch topping, Hoisin sauce, etc. gets stuck because it hasn't been used in a while, run the lid under hot water to loosen the sticky substance inside the jar lid.
-If it's still tough to open use a jar opener (as shown on the Cooking Tools page.
+If it's still tough to open use a jar opener (as shown on the Kitchen Tools page.

 Back-up Inventory - Keep a back-up supply of frequently used pantry items, and replace that back-up supply as soon as you remove it from the pantry to use it.
 This will save you endless frustrating trips to the grocery store to pick up items you didn't realize were almost empty.